- Set the

 - kubectl

-To expand a volume in Cloud Console, click the three-dot menu (⋮) on the far right of the volume in the Cloud Console sidebar, then click Edit.
+To expand a volume in Cloud Console, open the overflow menu (⋮) for the volume, then click Edit.

 Enter the desired size in the Size field, then click Confirm to expand the volume.